Are Ocicat Cats Good with Kids?

 - Lifespan: 12-18 yrs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Ocicats have particular requirements based on their medium size, light shedding level, and genetic predispositions to HCM and renal amyloidosis.
+Ocicats bring a medium build, a light shedding pattern, and breed-specific health risk around HCM and renal amyloidosis — each of those shifts routine care in a different direction.

 Teaching Children